Best MTB jackets 2023 – stay dry when the weather turns wet

 -

-If you havenmt heard of Albion, theres only two things you really need to know.
-They make performance riding gear and are very pesimistic about the weather.
-That means their clothing range are focused on keeping you riding no matter how grim it gets outside.
+If you haven't heard of Albion, there's only two things you really need to know.
+It makes performance riding gear and is very pessimistic about the weather.
+That means its clothing range is focused on keeping you riding no matter how grim it gets outside.

-Albion are better known for their gravel and road gear, however the Zoa jacket has a more casual cut which is perfect for mountain biking and bikepacking.
-The jacket uses Pertex Shield Air as the jacket's main fabric giving it excellant waterproofing and a nice soft finish.
-Its also breathable and if do start getting too hot, the double zip means hot air can be easily dumped out while riding.
+Albion is better known for its gravel and road gear, however the Zoa jacket has a more casual cut which is perfect for mountain biking and bikepacking.
+The jacket uses Pertex Shield Air as its main fabric, giving it excellent waterproofing and a nice soft finish.
+It's also breathable and if you do start getting too hot, the double zip means hot air can easily be dumped out while riding.

-The jacket is finished with a generous helmet accomidating hood, plenty of draught excluding draw strings, and two hand pockets.
-We think its subtle black finish also looks great, although it also comes in a very load orange option too.
+The jacket is finished with a generous helmet-accommodating hood, plenty of draught-excluding drawstrings, and two hand pockets.
+We think its subtle black finish looks great, although it comes in a very loud orange option too.

 Get a bigger version of our verdict on the Albion Zoa Rain Shell jacket in our review.